ncatlab/nlab-content/pages/623.md

 of $G$ is a [[chain complex]]

-* whose $n$-cells ar the "$n$-disks with basepoint on their boundary" in this space, with the basepoint sitting on the identity element of the space;
+* whose $n$-cells are the "$n$-disks with basepoint on their boundary" in this space, with the basepoint sitting on the identity element of the space;

 * the boundary map on which acts literally like a boundary map should: it sends an $n$-disk to its boundary, read as an $(n-1)$-disk whose entire boundary is concentrated at the identity point.